claraj/lmn/README.md

 enter username and password

-will be able to use these to log into admin console at
+Then you will be able to use these to log into admin console at

 127.0.0.1:8000/admin

+Create some example Artists, Venues, and Shows for the app to use.
+A user will create Notes using the app.

 ### Run tests